Thaerious/node-argument-parser/readme.md

 ----------------

 * Flags with options must have a long form name.
-* The default value will be used if no value is presented.
+* The default value will be used if no value is available.
 * Setting type to boolean will prevent the flag from consuming a parameter.

 ```